 - Giving the courts a dispensing/enabling power to treat a document as a will in certain circumstances where the formalities are not followed.

 - Given the issues identified above, the current law governing wills is likely to remain in place for now.
 However, change is definitely coming and whilst new ground in this area is being broken slowly, the long-standing Victorian era law is bound to be superseded by the new digital age sooner than later.

 Here at E.L.M Legal Services, we are dedicated to meeting your needs.
-Make sure you and your family are not part of the statistics – make plans for your loved ones in the event of your death today by calling E.L.M Legal Services on 0800 019 4557 today.
+Make sure you and your family are not part of the statistics – make plans for your loved ones in the event of your death today by calling E.L.M Legal Services today.

 To speak with one of our specialist Wills & Probate Lawyers, please call us now on 0117 952 0698 or Make A Free Will Enquiry and we will discuss your current circumstances with you and explain all available options available to you.